cechandler/dissertation-paper/dissertation/source/05_part3_wald_intro_var1_var2.md

 ## Part A

 The Introduction, Variation 1, and Variation 2 form Part A of *Wald* due to their similarity in subsections, musical elements, and compositional techniques.
 The Introduction contains four juxtaposed subsections each of which are subsequently revisited and varied in Variation 1 and 2.
-The variation subsections contains the same or similar descriptive markings (e.g. "Allegro con brio" in all three first subsections) as well as slightly adjusted tempi (e.g. \quarterNoteDotted{} = 88, \quarterNoteDotted{} = 92, and \quarterNoteDotted{} = 94, respectively).
+The variation subsections contains the same or similar descriptive markings (e.g. "Allegro con brio" in all three first subsections) as well as slightly adjusted tempi (e.g. `quarterNoteDotted` = 88, `quarterNoteDotted` = 92, and `quarterNoteDotted` = 94, respectively).
 These aspects are clearly outlined in Table @tbl:wald-form.
 Variation 2 is the most varied of these three sections, where the Introduction and Variation 1 being very close re-readings of one another and the variation process starting in earnest with Variation 2.

 Table @tbl:wald-subsectional-proportions highlights a few notable characteristics of the subsection proportions when measured in number of seconds from the Asko|Schönberg recording.^[N.B.
 These subsection proportions exhibit the same characteristics when measured from the tempi and meters in the score as well.]
 Within any given section, the subsection durations follow a particular order when grouped from longest to shortest: subsection 3, 2, 1, and 4.
 Comparing individual subsections across the Introduction, Variation 1, and Variation 2, each decreases in length with every time, mirroring the way that sectional proportions of *Wald* decrease as a whole.
 These characteristics produce a gradual accretion of energy over the first three sections, which is then contrasted by the long and comparatively static atmosphere of Part B (Variations 3 and 4).